Alexis Mac Allister next: Ranking the 16 South Americans to play for Liverpool in the Prem

 “The people treated me really well and I would never want to let them down.
 I wanted to leave in another way, but they didn’t give me the chance to.”

-The striker is the perfect embodiment of Klopp’s football and combines his eye for goal with outrageous skill and a remarkable work-rate.
+The striker became the perfect embodiment of Klopp’s football and has managed to combine his eye for goal with outrageous skill and a remarkable work rate.

 There was only going to be one winner…